 Officers receive a designated school and, routinely throughout the school year, visit students during lunch periods and recess.
 The visits are made throughout the week and encourage students to visit with the officer and ask many questions.

 Safety Education Officers are available to conduct safety lectures during class time at a teacher’s request.
 The Valparaiso Police Adopt-a-School Program not only helps form connections between law enforcement and the schools, it also keeps our children safer by having additional patrol officers present at times throughout the school day.

 Currently, several dedicated officers have adopted each of the city’s eight elementary schools.
-Officer Terry Cox and Sergeant Grennes also oversee the program and assist the middle schools and the high school.
+Officer Terry Cox oversee's the program and assists the middle schools and the high school.

 More Information For additional information about the Adopt-a-School program, just ask us.